Ready to streamline your enterprise video strategy? Start your free trial or contact us to speak with our experts.

 What are the key differences between cloud-based and on-premises video platforms?

-Cloud-based platforms store video content on third-party servers, while on-premises platforms allow firms to host their video content on their own infrastructure.
-On-premises platforms offer greater control, security, and cost predictability.
+Cloud-based video platforms rely on third-party servers for storage and streaming, while on-premises platforms allow law firms to manage and secure their own infrastructure.
+This gives firms greater control, improved security, and more predictable costs.

-Are on-premises video platforms more expensive than cloud solutions?
+Are on-premises video platforms more cost-effective than cloud platforms?

-How can I migrate from the cloud to an on-premises solution?
+How can a law firm migrate from cloud to on-premises video hosting?

-How do on-premises video platforms integrate with existing IT infrastructure?
+How do on-premises video platforms protect client confidentiality?

 Jump to